1 Part Course |

 • Process for finalising - Completion accounts vs locked box – When is each approach appropriate?

-• Disclosure letter, warranties and indemnities – interaction with due diligence
+• Seller’s warranties and Disclosure Letter – interaction with due diligence

 At Redcliffe, our business selling training is conducted by a seasoned expert with more than 30 years of experience in corporate finance and capital markets.
 Having held key client-side positions and led advisory teams, our trainer offers in-depth insights drawn from decades of hands-on experience.